aws-john/notable-lab/README.md

 ## Implement the transcription Lambda
 We are going to build a simple Python Lambda that is triggered when our application uploads a new voice note to the S3 bucket that user files are stored in.
 To do this, open the Lambda console by going back to the original Cloud9 Environments tab, select "Services" from the top left region of the page, then right-click on "Lambda", selecting "Open Link in New Tab".
-* Navigate to the newly opened Lambda console page
+* navigate to the newly opened Lambda console page
-* Left click on the function named "transcriber"
+* left click on the function named "transcriber"
 * navigate to the Function about half-way down the page:

 <p align='center'><img style='width: 60%;' src='docs/img/lambda-shot.png' width=500px/></p>